Battery Point

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-The latest postcode level ATO data from AreaSearch for financial year 2023 indicates that Battery Point's median income among taxpayers is $68,005.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates Battery Point's median income among taxpayers is $68,005.
 The average income in the suburb is $94,446.
-Nationally, these figures are extremely high.
+Nationally, these figures are exceptionally high.
 In comparison, Greater Hobart has a median income of $54,577 and an average of $65,190.
-Based on Wage Price Index growth of 9.6% since financial year 2023, the estimated current incomes would be approximately $74,533 (median) and $103,513 (average) as of September 2025.
-According to Census 2021 income data, individual earnings in Battery Point stand out at the 85th percentile nationally ($1,080 weekly), but household income ranks lower at the 58th percentile.
-The earnings profile shows that 34.3% of residents (730 people) fall into the $1,500 - 2,999 weekly earning bracket, which is similar to the regional pattern where 32.2% occupy this range.
-After housing costs, 85.7% of income remains for other expenses.
-The suburb's SEIFA income ranking places it in the 9th decile.
+Based on Wage Price Index growth of 10.95% since financial year 2023, current estimates for Battery Point's median income would be approximately $75,452 by March 2026, with the average estimated at $104,788 during the same period.
+According to Census 2021 income data, individual earnings in Battery Point stand out at the 85th percentile nationally ($1,080 weekly).
+However, household income ranks lower at the 58th percentile.
+The earnings profile shows that 34.3% of residents (717 people) fall within the $1,500 - 2,999 weekly earnings bracket, reflecting a pattern seen in the region where 32.2% similarly occupy this range.
+After housing expenses, 85.7% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income